Invasive Lobular Carcinoma: Symptoms, Treatment, Research

 The lack of clinical trials specific to lobular breast cancer continues to be a major barrier to advancing treatments for patients with this disease.
 Though invasive lobular carcinoma is not uncommon, it represents a smaller percentage of total invasive breast cancer cases and thus these patients are underrepresented in clinical trials.
 Researchers are striving to increase participation of patients with lobular breast cancer in clinical trials as well as designing clinical trials specifically focused on this subtype—achieving these goals is critical to advancing our understanding of lobular breast cancer and moving treatments and disease management forward.

 BCRF is the largest private funder of breast cancer research in the world and is working to support the rapidly growing and evolving field of lobular breast cancer research.
-In the past few years alone, there has been some exciting lobular breast cancer news—from deeper knowledge of tumor biology to leaps forward in technology to improvements in detection and diagnosis.
+In the past few years alone, there have been some exciting lobular breast cancer news—from deeper knowledge of tumor biology to leaps forward in technology to improvements in detection and diagnosis.
 More and more, breast cancer clinical trials are including women with lobular disease and a few trials are underway that are exclusively devoted to it.

 We now know that lobular breast cancer tumors have enormous pathological and molecular diversity that affects how they form and respond to treatment.
 Progress in understanding the intricacies of the disease’s biology has led researchers to develop new lobular carcinoma models for use in laboratory studies that subsequently inform new clinical trials.
+We have known that lobular breast cancer is understudied, which is why BCRF makes lobular breast cancer one of our priorities for future research initiatives.

-Tremendous progress has been made in identifying the pathology of lobular breast cancer variants to diagnose individual patients’ disease more precisely.
+Tremendous progress has been made in identifying the pathology of lobular breast cancer variants to diagnose individual patients’ diseases more precisely.
 Researchers have identified molecular signatures unique to each variant and are now developing artificial intelligence-based strategies to find those features in images from tissue biopsies.
 Advancements are also being made in early detection by using molecular tracers that recognize and attach to lobular breast cancer cells, making them easier to find with screening technologies.

 BCRF is at the forefront of lobular breast cancer research and continues to support work to:

 International collaborations to make data accessible globally and increase awareness of the unique nature of invasive lobular carcinoma are shaping research and clinical management of this breast cancer subtype.
 In 2016, a community of researchers, doctors, patients, and advocates launched the International Invasive Lobular Carcinoma Symposium, in part, with BCRF support.
-Prior to this, there had not been a meeting with specific focus on lobular breast cancer research.
-BCRF continues to sponsor this important conference, which was held virtually in 2021 and will convene for a third time in 2022.
+Prior to this, there had not been a meeting with a specific focus on lobular breast cancer research.
+BCRF continues to sponsor this important conference, which was held virtually in 2021 and will convene for the third time in 2022.

 Conquer Cancer.
 (2021, October 27).
 Lobular Breast Cancer Alliance: Changing the Conversation on Invasive Lobular Carcinoma.
 ASCO Connection.
 Retrieved March 8, 2022, from https://connection.asco.org/magazine/features/lobular-breast-cancer-all…